maria120123/ASTRA-Projectors/README.md

 # Documentation for the ASTRA-Projectors package

-This MATLAB package creates a pair of matrix free forward and backward projectors from ASTRA that are easy to incorporate into existing code.
+This MATLAB package creates a pair of matrix free forward and backward projectors from ASTRA that are easy to use and incorporate into existing code.

 ## Supported ASTRA projectors
 The following ASTRA projectors are supported: